Vokoloven/cv-app/README.md

 # In Progress...
 **`Just a few words about new app.`**\
-That is simple CV application.
-You can easly update your CV application with relevant data.
+Application CV - it's good application will help you create awesome CV and keep all time updated with relevant data.